tiago1856/CCPDFSign/README.md

 # CCPDFSign
-Sign a pdf in base64 string, from Chrome.
+Sign with the portuguese identification card a pdf in base64 string, from Chrome.